 Whatever you would like to explore please get in touch for an initial conversation about how we can build a therapeutic relationship for you to discover the tools and answers to help you move forward in life.
 I look forward to hearing from you.

 Training, qualifications & experience

-- Personality Disorder Training by Somerset Partnership NHS Foundation Trust
+- Personality Disorder Training (Somerset Partnership NHS Foundation Trust).

-- Working with Non Suicidal Self Injury APT
+- Working with Non Suicidal Self Injury (Association for Psychological Therapies)

 - I worked on an acute psychiatric inpatient ward for 5 years and now work part time in the community as a Senior Mental Health Worker for Somerset NHS Foundation Trust.